fluz/udacity/design_of_computer_programs_cs212/readme.md

   File "<stdin>", line 1, in <module>
 StopIteration

-# This happen because the ideia is use with for loop.
+# This happen because the idea is use with for loop.

 # defining the generator
 h = (sq(x) for x in xrange(10) if x%2 == 0)